DSPIP Developer Documentation

 1. Parse QR Data

 Split by pipe delimiter.
-Validate exactly 5 or 6 fields.
-Extract protocol, version, keyLocator, encodedPayload, signature, [recipientMessage].
+Validate exactly 6 or 7 fields.
+Extract protocol, version, type, keyLocator, encodedPayload, signature, [privateMessage].

 2. Validate Protocol

 Protocol MUST equal "DSPIP".
-Version MUST be compatible (same major version).
+Version MUST be compatible (1.0).
+Type MUST equal "SHIP".

 3. Decode Payload

 Base64 decode encodedPayload.
 Parse JSON.
-Validate required fields.
+Check privacyMode if present.

 Code Example